EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Read the Codex article [Installing WordPress in Your Language](http://codex.wordpress.org/Installing_WordPress_in_Your_Language) for more information.
 Also, please refer to our [Developer Docs](http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/other_notes/).

 #### Do you provide any hooks, or filters for me to take advantage of?
 Yes!
-With the 4.0 version of our plugin we have added a few hooks that allows you to add or manipulate existing data.
+With the 4.0 version of our plugin we have added a few hooks that allow you to add or manipulate existing data.
 Check out the [Other Notes](http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/other_notes/) tab  for more information.

 Developer Documentation
 ===========